 4. NEED FOR CHANGE IN DUTIES AND RESPONSIBILITIES OF A POSITION

-Whenever, in the opinion of an appointing power or an employee, there is a basis for a change in the allocation of a position, the Personnel Director shall be notified.
+Whenever, in the opinion of an appointing power or an employee, there is a basis for a change in the allocation of a position, the Personnel Human Resources Director, or designee shall be notified.

 5. REALLOCATION OF POSITIONS